CheCoelho/onchainERC20Exchange/README.md

 Place an order for 10 ERC20 tokens (ADDR 2)

-This step places an order for (10) tokens from Address 2 on the local blockchain and sends the max amount the agent placing the order is willing to pay to the contract.
+This step places an order for (10) tokens (buy order) from Address 2 on the local blockchain and sends the amount the agent placing the order is willing to pay to the contract.

 ```
 npx hardhat run scripts/placeOrder.js --network localhost